INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/nineml_al_implementation_and_xml.rst

 Events
 #######

-As well as being able to comminicate continuous values, components are also able to emit and recieve `Event` s.
+As well as being able to communicate continuous values, components are also able to emit and receive `Event` s.
 Events are discrete notifications that are transmitted over EventPorts (Discussed in section XX).
-Since EventPorts have names, saying that we transmit a 'spikeevent' for example would mean transmitting an event on the EventPort called 'spikeevent'.
+Since EventPorts have names, saying that we transmit a 'event1' for example would mean transmitting an event on the EventPort called 'event1'.
 Events can be used to signal action potentials firing for example.